Joe Lewis (businessman): Bear Stearns

 On 10 September 2007, Lewis paid US$860.4 million in an all-cash purchase of a 7% stake in Bear Stearns.
 By December 2007 Lewis had raised his stake at the brokerage firm to 9.4%, a total of 11 million shares, for which he paid an average price of $107 apiece.
 After the purchase of Bear Stearns by JP Morgan for $10 a share, it was estimated that Lewis lost $1.16 billion on his investment.

 Mitchells & Butlers

 Lewis is the largest shareholder in the British public house group Mitchells & Butlers, controlling 26.85% of the issued share capital through his investment vehicle Piedmont, which he built up since 2008.

+Insider trading conviction

+On 25 July 2023, United States attorney for the Southern District of New York Damian Williams announced that Lewis would be charged for multiple counts of insider trading.
+Lewis is accused of tipping off employees, associates, friends, and romantic interests with non-public information about various entities and lending some of them hundreds of thousands of dollars to trade on the privileged knowledge.
+Lewis surrendered himself to the Manhattan authorities on 26 July 2023, pleading guilty to the charges in January 2024.
+In April 2024, Lewis was spared jail time after admitting insider trading, sentenced to probation, and fined $5 million.
+President Donald Trump pardoned Lewis on 13 November 2025 so that he could visit his grandchildren and receive medical treatment in the US.